ritza-co/CodeCapsules/serverlessFirstSteps/Customizing-your-domain-on-CC/Customizing-your-domain-on-codecapsules.md

 # Customizing Your Domain on Code Capsules

-## How domains work, and why have your own
+## Why custom domains and how do they work?

 Custom domains garner name recognition for your web-application (or website).
 Take Google: the URL "www.google.com" is instantly recognizable.
 Typing in the address, you're taken to Google's search engine.
 Without a domain, one would need to type in the [IP](https://www.popularmechanics.com/technology/a32729384/how-to-find-ip-address/) address for www.google.com